AnaCoda/jobtune-extension/README.md

 # <img src="./assets/icon.png" alt="Logo" width="30" style="vertical-align: middle; margin-right: 8px;" /> JobTune <!-- markdownlint-disable-line MD033 -->

-**Keep your comprehensive master resume, let AI create focused one-page versions.**
+**Keep your comprehensive base resume, let AI create focused one-page versions.**

 JobTune intelligently shortens your multi-page resume by selecting only the most relevant experiences and projects for each job application.
 Upload your complete resume once, then generate tailored single-page versions that highlight what matters most to each employer.

 ## How It Works

-**Your master resume can have everything** - all your experiences, projects, skills, and achievements across multiple pages.
+**Your base resume can have everything** - all your experiences, projects, skills, and achievements across multiple pages.

 **JobTune creates one-page versions** by: